Asquera/elasticsearch-workshop-book/src/queries/aggregations/nested_aggs.md

 }'
 ```

-This time the query only returns the restaurants (documents) that match both values in the same tuple of `day` and `time`.
+This time the query only returns the restaurants (documents) that match values in the same entry of `opening_hours`.

 ## Index Mapping